 - Simplifies the process to just three steps and a few clicks.

-- Allows you to migrate photos and other types of data including WhatsApp from iPhone to Samsung
+- Allows you to migrate photos and other types of data including even WhatsApp data from iPhone to Samsung or from Samsung/Huawei to iPhone.

-Here is what you need to do to send all of your photos from your old iPhone to your new Samsung device.
+Here is what you need to do to send all of your photos from one phone to another.
 This solution will require you to use your computer.

 Step 1: Open the app on your computer